xsuite/xsuite/docs/twiss.rst

 ==================

-When the RF cavities are disabled or not included in the lattice (or when the longitudinal motion is artificially frozen), the one-turn matrix of the line is singular, and it is not possible to use the standard method for the twiss calculation.
+When the RF cavities are disabled or not included in the lattice (or when the longitudinal motion is artificially frozen) it is not possible to use the standard method for the twiss calculation.
 In these cases, the "4d" method can be used, as illustrated in the following
 examples: